Wildlife Film Making as a Career

 So if you can wheel three trolley’s at once, enjoy being a freelancer – we’re all freelancers – not washing, being bitten, deprived of sleep and no one really knowing where you are one month to the next, you’re on the right track!

 Please note that this page has not been edited since COVID and so things have changed somewhat but the ;principles remain!

 Wellies, the essential and glamorous part of any wildlife filmmaker’s kit.

 A sense of humour is vital.

-Sadly as budgets seem to be growing ever smaller and I rarely work in the UK, plus the very nature of the work and being a freelancer it’s unlikely I can help (I will though always try to respond to emails – as long as they’re not offering to carry our bags, assist or shadow, I can’t help there sorry.) however as I’m often abroad it may take a while or would be happy to meet for a cuppa if you’re in my neck of the woods when I’m home & if schedules allow).
+Sadly as budgets seem to be growing ever smaller and I rarely work in the UK, plus the very nature of the work and being a freelancer it’s unlikely I can help, I’ll always try to respond to emails (NB: as long as they’re not offering to carry our bags, assist or shadow, I can’t help there sorry.) however as I’m often abroad it may take a while or would be happy to meet for a cuppa if you’re in my neck of the woods when I’m home & if schedules allow).
 With that in mind…as with most jobs there are many routes in from studying zoology or conservation, film school, as a runner/film logging/researcher at a production company, a bursary, specialised courses like the MA run by NFTS or more general courses WildEye or the University of the West of England or like me slowly working your way up and into the industry through much coffee making and basically being willing and able to do the most menial of jobs with a smile at all times.